 protect against harm to the rights, property or safety of Google, our users or the public as required or permitted by law.

-If at any time you wish to stop further collection or use of your child's information, you can delete your child’s Google Account my clicking ”Delete account” on your child’s Account Info page in Family Link or on the Family group page in My Account.
-Your child’s account information will be permanently deleted within a reasonable period of time.
+If at any time you wish to stop further collection or use of your child's information, you can delete your child’s Google Account or profile by clicking ”Delete account” or “Delete profile” on your child’s Account or Profile Info page in the Family Link app or Family Link settings on the web.
+Your child’s account or profile information will be permanently deleted within a reasonable period of time.

-If you have any questions about your child’s Google Account, don’t hesitate to contact us.
+If you have any questions about your child’s Google Account or profile, don’t hesitate to contact us.
 We’re here to help.
-You can find additional information about Family Link and your child’s Google Account in our help center.
-You can also send us feedback about Family Link or your child’s Google Account in Family Link by tapping the Menu ☰ > Help & Feedback > Send feedback, or by contacting us by email or at the address below.
+You can find additional information about Family Link and your child’s Google Account or profile in our help center.
+You can also send us feedback about Family Link or your child’s Google Account or profile in the Family Link app by tapping Menu ☰ > Help & Feedback > Send feedback, or by contacting us by email or at the address below.

 1600 Amphitheatre Parkway